oli-drew/planner-tasks/README.md

-# planner-tasks
+# Planner Tasks

-React App for an overview of all Tasks within a Microsoft Planner Plan
+React app to access the buckets and tasks from the Microsoft Planner Application using Microsoft Graph API